 Peralta's school day starts at 8:30am, and ends at 2:45pm on most days.
 On "Minimum Days", every Wednesday and a few other days through the year, school ends at 1:30pm (with after-care starting earlier); check the school calendar for upcoming Minimum Days.
+Please do not leave your child at Peralta before 8:20am without making previous arrangements for before care.

 As an Oakland public school, Peralta’s curriculum framework is based on state standards and district-wide core programs — which our talented and creative teachers adapt to the needs of their students.
 As an Alameda County Arts Anchor School, Peralta’s teachers and specialists strive to integrate the arts into all aspects of the curriculum.
 Peralta also pioneered Second Step, a social skills and conflict resolution program now required at all Oakland public schools.